Skip to Content

 At the highest level, dealers have two options to comply with SB 55:

-Option 1: The dealer marks the VIN on the catalytic converter prior to the sale and advertises the price of the vehicle inclusive of any cost for the marking.
+Option 1: The dealer marks the VIN on the catalytic converter prior to the sale and advertises the price of the vehicle, including any cost for the marking.
 In this option, catalytic converter marking would be treated in the same manner as any other additional pre-sale dealer-installed equipment (such as a tow hitch).

 If the vehicle is new, the dealer should use the supplemental/ addendum price sticker to notate any adjustment of the price of the vehicle above MSRP.
 (For an in-depth discussion of the use of Supplemental Stickers, see Chapter 50 of CNCDA’s F&I Compliance Manual.)

 In either a cash or finance sale, a dealer should obtain the customer’s signed acknowledgment in the event the customer declines the catalytic converter marking.
-CNCDA is working with Reynolds on developing a model form for the customer to decline the catalytic converter marking.
-The form will be available in early December 2023.
-CNCDA’s 2023 Legislative Summary discusses this requirement in greater detail.
+CNCDA’s 2023 Legislative Summary discusses this requirement in greater detail, and a question below discusses how a dealer can obtain the customer’s declination using a new form from Reynolds & Reynolds.

 Can I mark a unique identification number instead of the VIN?